ghacic/sfdc-trigger-framework/README.md

 ## Modifications by Greg Hacic

-These modificatiosn were introduced on 17 August 2015
+These modifications were introduced on 17 August 2015

 ### New Items
 - Trigger_Status__c.object